daisydaisyyy/l-system-generator/README.md

 - angle

 2. graphic renderer
+the user can customize:
+- variables rules, movement and stroke color
+- depth
+- line width
+- starting rotation
+- background color

+other features:
+- show/hide animation
-The user can customize the scale (zoom), line width, and starting rotation, and can pause the animation or disable it entirely.
+- can pause the animation or disable it entirely
+- fullscreen mode
+- auto-centering and auto-scaling the drawing is done by default

 Symbols:
-The user can choose custom movement commands to assign to other variables.
+The user can choose custom movement commands to assign to variables.
-Variables must be one-character long and can be any character that is not a special command (as defined below), regex: /[^\[\]+\-=;]/
+Variables must be one alphanumeric character long and can be any character that is not a special command (as defined below)

 fixed drawing commands:
 ```